 It is vital that you consider how you can meaningfully involve people affected by bowel cancer in your research.
 We strongly suggest that you seek patient input as early as possible in the research design process and think about how they can be involved as the research progresses.

-If you are a researcher who would like to find out when the network is launched or if you have been affected by bowel cancer, or are at higher risk of bowel cancer and would like to be involved in the network, please complete our opt-in form and make sure to tick the “Research” box.
+If you are a researcher who would like to find out how the Network can help you, or if you have been affected by bowel cancer, or are at higher risk of bowel cancer and would like to be involved in the network, please take a look at our Involving Patients page.

 If you have any questions, please get in touch at firstname.lastname@example.org